hyosung11/Launch-School/Courses/JS120/Lesson-2-Functions-Objects-Prototypes/notes.md

 While you've learned enough to understand most of that code, it's not really important to wrap your head around it.
 What's important to recognize is that `bind`'s context is the original function, and it returns a new function that calls the original function with the context supplied to bind as its first argument.
 This code also shows why *the binding makes permanent changes* -- no matter what you do to the returned function, you can't change the value of `context`.

 A trap that students often fall into is the thinking that `bind` permanently alters the original function.
-It's important to remember that `bind` returns a new function, and that new function is permanently context-bound to the object provided as the first argument to `bind`.
+It's important to remember that `bind` *returns a new function*, and that new function is permanently context-bound to the object provided as the first argument to `bind`.
 The original function isn't changed and doesn't have its context changed.

 It's also important to understand that bind does not contradict our repeated statement that context is determined entirely based on how you call a function or method, not where you call it or how you define it.
 Technically, `bind` defines a new function.
 However, when we call that function, its implementation -- as shown above -- calls the original function using `apply`.
 Thus, it's still the "how" of the call that determines the context, not the definition or location.